 We spoke with retail management expert Josh Alexander, who advises that when it comes to seasonal employees, hiring for flexibility in schedule is key.
 “Many of your employees will usually ask for time off here and there during the holiday season, so hiring seasonal employees with open schedules can help fill the gaps,” he says.

-Pro tip: Have candidates submit their availability as a prequalifying question on your job postings.
-Using an applicant tracking system makes it easy to add prequalifying questions like this to the application and automatically fast-track applicants who have the availability you need and gracefully reject those who don’t.
+Have candidates submit their availability as a prequalifying question on your job postings.
+Using an applicant tracking system makes it easy to add pre-qualifying questions like this to the application and automatically fast-track applicants who have the availability you need and politely reject those who don’t.
 This can help save you precious time while also ensuring you’re getting the right people for your seasonal staffing needs.

 Alexander also advises: “If the candidate has some experience in the industry, it helps them get up to speed faster so you don’t have to spend as much time training them on the basics.”